 Lines on esports events started popping up online in the mid-2010’s.
-William Hill USA became the first bookmakers to offer legal bets on esports in the United States in late 2016 on a League of Legends tournament.
+William Hill USA became the first bookmaker to offer legal bets on esports in the United States in late 2016.
 The state of Nevada added even more legitimacy to betting on esports when it verified its legality in 2017, recognizing it as a skill game in the process.
-The future looks bright for esports betting as more and more betting action coming in on these events is, in turn, assuring more lines and options are being offered.
+The future looks bright for esports betting as more and more betting action coming in on these events.

 There is no time like the present to get in on esports betting.
 Whether you are a sports bettor looking to get into esports or an esports fan looking to get into betting for the first time, betting on esports events is a great way to add to their excitement and to potentially make yourself some money in the process.